dev-cycles/contextive/CONTRIBUTING.md

 PRs welcome, but as things are evolving rapidly, a conversation before any major changes is probably worthwhile.

+### Testing

 For the most part, Contextive has been developed using Test-Driven Development.
 This maintains a high quality test suite with minimal manual regression testing when releasing new versions.

 Although contributors are not required to use Test-Driven Development, we do request appropriate tests be included in any PRs.

+### Formatting

+All F# code should be formatted with [Fantomas](https://github.com/fsprojects/fantomas).
+If you use Visual Studio Code with the DevContainer (see below) this should happen automatically on save.

 ## Documentation

+### IDE Plugins

+Each IDE that Contextive supports (either with a plugin, or with a raw language server) has a folder in the (src)[./src] folder.
+Please ensure the appropriate `README.md` is updated if your change affects a particular IDE.

+### ADRs

 Key architectural decisions are tracked using ADRs (Architectural Decision Records) which can be found in the [docs/adr](docs/adr) folder.
 The [MADR](https://adr.github.io/madr/) format is the current default.